Reusable Menstrual Cups

-Saalt Menstrual Cup Review | Saalt Cup
+Saalt Menstrual Cup Review

 Saalt Menstrual Cup Introduction

 The Saalt Menstrual Cup is a newcomer to the menstrual cup world, but overall, it looks like a great addition!
-The Saalt Cup is manufactured in the USA from medical grade silicone, and it has some excellent, initial reviews over on Amazon.
+The Saalt Cup is manufactured in the USA from medical-grade silicone, and it has some excellent, initial reviews over on Amazon.

 The founders of the company want to give women an option to care for themselves, and others in a better way.
 They believe that too many women around the world go for too long with basic feminine hygiene options.